 Because of the length and difficulty level of this walk, and in order to manage it efficiently and safely, the registration window is very strict.
-Registration will be open for two hours with no exceptions so if you arrive after this time we will not be able to register you.
+Registration will be open for one hour with no exceptions so if you arrive after this time we will not be able to register you.

 What’s the best way to get there by public transport?